thirukkural2022/obedparla.com/content/posts/2016-01-09-my-thoughts-on-lost-stars-by-claudia-gray.md

 ---
-title: "My thoughts on "Lost Stars" by Claudia Gray"
-author: "Obed Marquez Parlapiano"
+title : "My thoughts on "Lost Stars" by Claudia Gray" author : "Obed Marquez Parlapiano" date : "2016-01-09" categories :
-date: "2016-01-09"
-categories: "books"
-tags:
+ - books
+tags : ""
-cover: "../images/imag0767.jpg"
+cover : "../images/imag0767.jpg"
 ---

 The description of this book is quite... incomplete.